CopperEgg/apidocs/revealuptime/probes.md

 : Specify which stations will probe the destination URL; if not specified, all stations will probe.

 username
-: Specify username for basic authentication of REST probes (GET, POST, PUT, DELETE).
+: Specify user name for basic authentication of REST probes (GET, POST, PUT, DELETE).

 password
 : Specify password for basic authentication of REST probes.
 (Used in GET, POST, PUT, DELETE probes)